 PHOENIX — Arizona’s unemployment dropped by four-tenths of a percentage

-point to 7.8 percent in November as the state’s economy recorded job gains.
+point to 7.8 percent in November as the state’s economic recorded job gains.

-Arizona Department of Administration economists say the state’s economy added
+Arizona Department of Administration economists said the state’s economy added

 25,900 nonfarm jobs in November, with the vast majority added in the private

 The state’s seasonally adjusted unemployment rate in October was 8.2 percent,

 Meanwhile, the national jobless rate dropped nearly as much as the state rate.